jloutz/nlp_capstone/doc/capstone_project.md

 - **Exposes the samples** in a format appropriate for the different classifiers in the evaluation.
 For example, BERT requires a list of Instances of `TrainingExample` objects, whereas the scikit-learn based baseline classifier requires two arrays, one "X" array of training texts, and a "y" array of the corresponding labels.

 ### Implementation
-A particular coding challenge for this evaluation was in analyzing and understanding the open source BERT code, and getting it to work with this dataset.
+A particular coding challenge for this evaluation was in analyzing and understanding the open source code for ULMFiT and BERT, and getting that code to work with this dataset.
 Because of the complexity of this code, I decided to do some object oriented analysis and design as a method of understanding the code and incorporating it into this evaluation.

 The BERT code used as a starting point for the BERT implementation here is available at:

 https://github.com/google-research/bert

 The script `run_classifier.py`provides the boilerplate for implementing a custom classifier with BERT.
 This code was cloned and added as a source dependency to the project.

+For ULMFiT, the [fastai](https://docs.fast.ai/text.html)  wrapper for ulmfit was used.

 The goal of the analysis and design was to produce a suite of classes, interfaces, and implementations that would provide the functionality of evaluating all three classifiers (baseline, ULMFiT, BERT) on the same set of dataset samples, and record the results.
 I wanted to do this in a way that provided a consistent API, was manageable and readable, and had a minimum of "spaghetti code".